-Unless the context otherwise requires, references to "Garrett," "we," "us," "our," and "the Company" refer to (i) Honeywell's Transportation Systems Business (the "Transportation Systems Business" or the "Business") prior to the Spin-Off and (ii) Garrett Motion Inc. and its subsidiaries following the Spin-Off, as applicable.
+Unless the context otherwise requires, references to "Garrett," "we," "us," "our," and "the Company" refer to (i) Honeywell's Transportation Systems Business (the "Transportation Systems Business") prior to the Spin-Off and (ii) Garrett Motion Inc. and its subsidiaries following the Spin-Off, as applicable.